 - One large tree can provide a day's supply of oxygen for 4 people.
 They clean our air by absorbing carbon dioxide and potentially harmful gases from the air, such as sulfur dioxide, carbon monoxide, and release oxygen.

-- Trees help fighting climate change and cool down our cities.
+- Trees help fight climate change and cool down our cities.
 Deforestation accounts for 11 percent of human-caused greenhouse gas emissions.
 Trees cool the city by up to 10°F, by shading our homes and streets, breaking up urban “heat islands” and releasing water vapor into the air through their leaves.

 - Trees save and filter water.
 They slow down evaporation and create water moisture.
 They act as a sponge and brake down rainfalls and storm surges.